-The Top Floor

-Here there is a long room that tells you all about the history of our police force.
+The Top Floor Here there is a long room that tells you all about the history of our police force.

-We also have a big blue police box and there are some police motorbikes.
+The Exhibits We have a big blue police box and there are some police motorbikes on the top floor as well.

-The Basement

-Here, there is a big space where schools can do lessons and eat a packed lunch.
+The Basement Here, there is a big space where schools can do lessons and eat a packed lunch.
 Be careful, the floor slopes a bit, into the middle.

-The Forensics Area

-Here we have a big science area with puzzles to solve.
+The Forensics Area Here we have a big science area with puzzles to solve.